-4.6.6 License Information
+4.5.6 License Information

-The License Information section contains your registered license information for iTools 8.
+The License Information section contains your registered license information for iTools 9.
 For more information, see Chapter 10, "License Information".

-4.6.7 Mail Settings
+4.5.7 Mail Settings

-The Mail Settings section supports configuration for Apple's as-delivered mail server (sendmail or Postfix) or Tenon's Post.Office.
+iTools, itself, does not include a mail server.
+However, it reflects the status of whatever mail server is running on the system.
+The Mail Settings section supports very minimal configuration for Apple's as-delivered mail server (sendmail or Postfix).
+Alternately, you can install Tenon's Post.Office. and the Mail Settings icon will take you to the Post.Office webbased administration page.
 For more information, see Chapter 11, "Mail Settings".

-4.6.8 Network Settings
+4.5.8 Network Settings